destroyerdust/DestroyerBot/PERMISSIONS_GUIDE.md

 - **No roles configured = Only server owner can use**
 - **With roles configured = Users with those roles can use**
 - **Server owner = Always has access** (owner bypass)
-- Add roles using `/setcommandrole` to allow non-owner access
+- Add roles using `/permission set` to allow non-owner access

 **Currently default-restricted commands:**